MultiQC/MultiQC/README.md

 conda install -c bioconda multiqc
 ```

+## Usage
+Once installed, you can use MultiQC by navigating to your analysis directory
-Then it's just a case of going to your analysis directory and running the script:
+(or a parent directory) and running the tool:

 ```
 multiqc .